NCERT textbook controversies: New textbooks

-In August 2025, Chaitanya Raj Singh Bhati, King (Maharawal) of the erstwhile kingdom of Jaisalmer criticised a map in NCERT's Class 8 Social Science textbook that shows Jaisalmer as part of the Maratha Empire.
+In August 2025, Chaitanya Raj Singh, King (Maharawal) of the erstwhile kingdom of Jaisalmer criticised a map in NCERT's Class 8 Social Science textbook that shows Jaisalmer as part of the Maratha Empire.
 He called it "historically misleading and baseless", saying there was no record of Maratha rule or taxation in Jaisalmer.
 Other Rajasthan royals supported his objection.
 Due to this, the NCERT set up an expert committee to review the content.